-Covid-19: A Review of 2020/21 grants has been undertaken to confirm that the impact of the pandemic has not prevented the Council meeting the grant terms and conditions.
-Some Covid-19 grants have been accounted for as 'agent' as the Council's role was to simply passport the grant from Government to a business, supplier or individual, with no decision making process required.
+Covid-19: A Review of 2021/22 grants has been undertaken to confirm that the impact of the pandemic has not prevented the Council meeting the grant terms and conditions.
+Some Covid-19 grants have been accounted for as 'agent' as the Council's role was simply to passport the grant from Government to a business, supplier or individual, with no decision making process required by the Council.